Apple is lobbying against a bill aimed at stopping forced labor in China

 “I’m not entirely surprised that Apple would be involved in trying to water down legislation that concerns protection of human rights in China,” said Maya Wang, a China researcher at Human Rights Watch.
 Nevertheless, she called Apple’s lobbying effort “unconscionable.”

-Eva Dou contributed to this article.
+Eva Dou contributed to this report.